Jung Sung-ryong

-Jung Sung-ryong (/ko/; born 4 January 1985) is a South Korean professional footballer who plays as a goalkeeper for Kawasaki Frontale.
+Jung Sung-ryong (/ko/; born 4 January 1985) is a South Korean professional footballer who currently plays as a goalkeeper for J3 League club Fukushima United.

 Early life

 Jung was born in Seongnam, Gyeonggi, and grew up in Gwangju.
 Jung began playing football when his father gave him a football in the second grade of elementary school.
 When Jung was in the fifth grade, his school's football club was founded, and he started his football career.
 Initially playing as a sweeper, he switched his role to goalkeeper in the middle school.

 Jung joined Seogwipo High School in Seogwipo, Jeju, after graduating from Gwangju Middle School.
 In the high school tournament of the 2002 Korean National Sports Festival, he played for Jeju's provincial team, and won the title.

 Club career

 Pohang Steelers

 In January 2003, Jung signed his first professional contract with Pohang Steelers.
 During the first three years in Pohang, he failed to make any appearances for club's senior team due to becoming an understudy to first-choice goalkeeper Kim Byung-ji.
 Because of Kim's existence, Jung had thoughts of performing military duties, but was talked out of it by reserve team coach Park Tae-ha, who told he would get his chance.

 Jung started to compete with Shin Hwa-yong for the role as a starter since the 2006 season after Kim left Pohang.
 He made his senior debut and kept his first clean sheet in a 1–0 victory against Gyeongnam FC on 22 April 2006.
 Since making his debut, he finally started to play for the first team.
 In the 2006 K League, (including the 2006 Korean League Cup) Jung conceded 27 goals during 26 appearances, while Shin conceded 21 goals during 13 appearances.

 In the 2007 regular season, Pohang preferred Shin to Jung who had to commit to the national under-23 team.
 Nevertheless, Pohang trusted Jung with their goalpost in the K League Championship and the Korean FA Cup.
 He helped his team to win the K League title, and reach the FA Cup Final.